 To start, the federal and provincial governments should stop introducing new subsidies for fossil fuel companies.
 We also shouldn’t be extending the lifespan of any existing subsidies that are scheduled to expire.
 Second, governments should be up front with Canadians about how much money they spend on fossil fuel subsidies each year.
 Third, Canada should announce when it will end existing fossil fuel subsidies, to keep our G20 promise.

-These some of the largest current subsidies to the fossil fuel industry in Canada.
+Here are some of the largest current subsidies in Canada.

 |Subsidy name||Who gives it?||Who gets it?||How much is it worth?*|

-* The exact amount changes from year to year, so this is a yearly average based on estimates from the period 2013-2015 with specific data used for all years available and averaged.
+* The exact amount changes from year to year, so unless otherwise listed, this is a yearly average based on estimates from the period 2015–2018 with specific data used for all years available and averaged.
 During periods of higher oil prices, royalty payments will also tend to be higher.
-As such, the impacts of royalty reductions (such as those in Alberta) were higher in 2013 than in 2015”.

 ** The federal government announced this measure in 2019 to support liquefied natural gas development by LNG Canada in British Columbia.

 ***From fiscal year 2019–2020.
 For a full breakdown, see our most recent federal subsidy report.

 † From fiscal year 2018–2019, as listed in British Columbia’s Public Accounts.

 ‡ This amount is from fiscal year 2016–2017.